fg-research/website/blog/product/index.rst

     .. _cnn-kmeans-control-chart-clustering-include:

     Time series clustering is the task of partitioning a set of time series into homogeneous groups.
-    Traditional clustering algorithms based on the Euclidean distance such as K-Means are not directly applicable to time series data, as time series with similar patterns can have large Euclidean distance due to misalignments and offsets along the time axis...
+    Traditional clustering algorithms based on the Euclidean distance, such as K-Means clustering, are not directly applicable to time series data, as time series with similar patterns can have large Euclidean distance due to misalignments and offsets along the time axis...

     .. grid:: 2
         :margin: 0 3 auto auto